bjornbytes/lovr/README.md

 end
 ```

+For more examples, check out the `examples` folder.

 Supported Hardware
 ---

-- HTC Vive
+- HTC Vive (full support)

-Support for other hardware will happen eventually.
+- Oculus Touch (partial support)
+- WebVR (partial support, see `emscripten` branch)
+- Mobile VR (no support currently)

+Documentation
+---

+See <http://bjornbyt.es/lovr/docs> for examples and API reference.
+The documentation is open source
+and can be found at <https://github.com/bjornbytes/lovr-docs>.

 Compiling
 ---

-How to compile LÖVR from source.
+How to compile LÖVR from source, for other operating systems or custom builds.

 ### Dependencies